AgentMC/Sao19/Translate/En/Part6.md

 And as if he was some kind of relative of the shopkeeper, the fist fighter proudly hit his thick chest.

 "This fella is not going a step away from the counter every day, he keeps on adjusting the fire so the pot does not become empty or burnt.
 If you do keep doing it constantly, it seems that the content of the pot will not lose life.
-Naturally I eat here three meals a day......I am thinking that this is only this fella not only in Dark Territory, but in entire Underworld, that can cook such a thing. "
+Naturally I eat here three meals a day......I am thinking that this is only this fella not only in Dark Territory, but in entire Underworld, that can cook such a thing."

 "Well, every day, that is......."

 She stared on the counter in question.
 An unfriendly shopkeeper kept stirring the pot with his face down, and his face could not be seen again.

 ".......
-So, has his life been frozen if he is alive for more than two hundred years...? "
+So, has his life been frozen if he is alive for more than two hundred years...?"

 To Ronye's question, the fist fighter, who apparently came up with such a possibility for the first time, looked at the bowl and counter a number of times with a serious look and then shook his head from side to side.